 Remember why you got married in the first place.

-While weekly sessions are appropriate for most clients, the intensive process works best for couple who are not in:
+While weekly sessions are appropriate for most clients, the intensive clinical process works best for couple who are not in:

 What's this Marriage Retreat Like?
 Marriage Retreats in the Movies.